For negotiators & skeptics: every number derived, both walk-aways priced ▾

 | What walking away costs the ownership (PV, Est) | Value | How it's calculated |

-| The renovation's operating value, foregone | $175–300M | The study's $341M revenue-generating scope underwrites at the industry-standard 8–12% yield-on-cost → $27–41M/yr of new revenue (premium seating $18–28M, food & beverage margin $3–6M, 8–15 added events/yr, naming re-rate from ~$4M to $7–9M/yr), discounted at 9% with a 2030–31 opening ramp.
+| The renovation's operating value, foregone | $175–300M | Built up stream by stream, the new premium space — suites, clubs, bars, retail — throws off $27–41M/yr of new revenue (premium seating $18–28M, food & beverage margin $3–6M, 8–15 added events/yr, naming re-rate from ~$4M to $7–9M/yr) — a level the $341M revenue-generating scope comfortably supports at an 8–12% yield-on-cost.
+Discounted at 9% with a 2030–31 opening ramp.
 Under the current proposal the public buys him this for $0; walking forfeits it. |

 | The obligations he keeps if there's no deal | $90–120M | No deal means the 2024 bridge lease still governs: the operator funds all capital and “first-class” upkeep at its sole cost (§5.4) and the tolled §10.2 claim (~$164M face) keeps accruing.
 A deal discharges this; walking keeps it on his books. |